SPONSORSPARTNERS

 1. ARTS & CULTURAL SPONSORSHIP

 The Arts and Cultural Sponsorship category is focused on the traditional arts and culture community; for example - museums, galleries, classical music, opera, theatre.
 Look for culture-commerce connectivity.
 In previous editions, this category has been divided into Events & Awards and Theatres, Museums & Galleries.
 This is dependent on the nature and number of entries received and will be decided upon at deadline.
-This category is free to enter up until the first deadline of December 20th.
+This category is free to enter up until the first deadline of December 19th.
 See also RIGHTS HOLDER category.
+To read our latest feature on Arts Sponsorship here.

 2. LIVE ENTERTAINMENT & EVENT SPONSORSHIP